-My personal "carbs tolerance" is quite high but I avoid using certain foods such as tropical fruit and even some low-carb sweeteners like Xylitol.
-Apart from causing terrible digestive issues, Xylitol is NOT zero-carb and affects blood sugar.
-I prefer to use Erythritol or stevia which have very little carbs.
+My personal carb tolerance is quite high but I avoid using certain foods such as tropical fruit and even some low-carb sweeteners like Xylitol.
+Apart from potentially causing terrible digestive issues, Xylitol is not zero-carb and may affect your blood sugar.
+I prefer to use Erythritol or stevia which have very few carbs.
+Having said that, not all people have issues with Xylitol.
 For more about sweeteners, check out my post Complete Guide to Sweeteners on a low-carb Ketogenic Diet.
-However, not all people have issues with Xylitol.
-To read more about sugar alcohols and how they affect blood sugar, have a look at this article at Mendosa.com.

 Some brands of low-carb foods use misleading labels such as, "carbs-free", "low-carb" or "zero-carb".
 You have to be extra careful when buying products like that.
 Apart from pure fat and meat, there is nothing truly zero-carb.
 It's not a secret that Atkins products and many other use effective and deceptive marketing tricks.
 Their products often contain sorbitol, maltitol and other types of sugar alcohols that are associated with insulin spikes and raised blood sugar levels.
 The paradox here is that even Dr. Atkins in his 1999 edition of "New Diet Revolution", said that "Sweeteners such as sorbitol, mannitol and other hexitols (sugar alcohols) are not allowed."